Chapter 2 : A Voyage of Change

 ‘I wonder how many times you’ll be peppered with questions about who you are currently dating,’ Hermione said in an obvious attempt to shift away from the rather somber topic of the previous conversation.
 ‘If I had to guess it’ll be at least three times.’

-‘You’re mad… It’ll be at least half a dozen times.
+‘You’re mad...
+It’ll be at least half a dozen.
 Remember when Ron and I took you to the Ministry for your debriefing last month?
-I’m surprised I got out of there alive…’ Harry responded through the giggles of Hermione, Ron beginning to stir in his seat.
+I’m surprised I got out of there alive...’
+Harry responded through the giggles of Hermione, Ron beginning to stir in his seat.

 It was true that Harry was finding it more difficult than ever to visit the places he wanted without being hounded by a barrage of eager reporters.
 Now that a year had passed since Lord Voldemort’s defeat, it seemed to Harry that everyone had put the horrors of the past years behind them.
-Over the past few months it appeared that the obsession with Harry had hit an all time high; wherever he went, whoever he saw and whatever he said were things that the general public wanted to know.
+In varying degrees of successfulness, the entire magical world seemed to have moved on in one way or another, closing the book on the past and looking forward to starting a new chapter in their lives.
+Over the past few months it appeared that the public obsession with Harry had hit an all time high; wherever he went, whoever he saw and whatever he said were things that the general public wanted to know.
 If it was not for the upcoming election, Harry thought it was entirely possible that he would have graced the front page of the Daily Prophet on a more regular basis.

 ‘Ten times... and that’s with the election going on too... those prats can’t seem to get enough of you...’ the voice of Ron grumbled from the back seat of the car, Harry and Hermione both laughing at Ron’s interjection.
 Ron had apparently been listening in on the last part of their conversation.